 Java (cross-platform) Free JDBC-based, plugin architecture, works everywhere Outdated UI, slower development Developers working with multiple database systems

-macOS Paid Mac-native, intuitive UI, cloud DB support Paid only, macOS only Developers working exclusively on macOS
+macOS / Windows Paid Mac-native, intuitive UI, cloud DB support No free edition Developers working on macOS

-Win / Mac / Linux Paid (Free trial) Sleek UI, multi-tab support, schema-aware autocompletion Limited free tier, fewer SQL Server-specific features Startups, agile teams, developers valuing simplicity
+Windows / macOS/ Linux Paid with a free trial Sleek UI, multi-tab support, schema-aware autocompletion Limited free tier, fewer SQL Server-specific features Startups, agile teams, developers valuing simplicity

 Choosing the right SSMS alternative for your team